Razator73/scrap_mechanic_mods/README.md

 * 20 Circuit Boards for 1 crate of Redbeets, 1 Crate of Blueberries, and 1 crate of Carrots
 * Paint Gun Ammo for 3 crates of Oranges
 * Epic Garment Box for 3 crates of Pineapples, 3 crates of Broccoli, and 3 Caged Farmers

+## Python Scripts

+These scripts are just for ease of maintaining my modded files.
+Also assist in the updating of the mods when a new version comes out.